 ICE’s decision was astonishingly cruel.
 To those gathered, especially to the friends and family of Francisco, it felt like a breach of civilization.
 As an announcement from the Keep Francisco Home team put it shortly afterward: “ICE seems to think they operate in a different world than the rest of us, independent of human decency, public opinion, and even the rule of our elected officials.”
 Matt Cameron, one of Francisco’s attorneys, asked the press with desperation: “Where is the discretion?
 If not in this case, then what case?”

-Sadly, this pattern is not limited to the Burlington field office.
+Sadly, this pattern is not limited to the Boston field office.
 It is happening all over the country.
 ICE targets those who are least able to resist or escape; those who are already in its custody or who have voluntarily shown up to an ICE appointment.
 They have raided the sick and the homeless.
 They are trying to deport four children from the Berks detention center who have already been granted Special Immigrant Juvenile (SIJ) status due to a history of abuse or neglect, putting their lives in jeopardy.
 It is targeted long-term Iraqi residents with prior removal orders simply because it knows where they live, and because the Iraqi government has been strong-armed into accepting their return.